Skip to main content

 Saint-Céré, Lot

-Sitting on the La Bave river, to the east of the Dordogne
+Sitting on the La Bave river, boasting cobbled streets and a Chateau in the east of the Dordogne

 featured in Towns & villages Updated